Emma Theofelus: Career

 Theofelus served as a Junior Mayor in the City of Windhoek Junior Council from 2013.
 She is a former youth activist, having served as deputy speaker of the Children's Parliament from 2013 to 2018.
 She started her career after she completed a law degree at the University of Namibia, as a legal officer in the Ministry of Justice.
 The call from the State House came as a surprise.

 The appointment of younger leaders to high office is not entirely new in Africa.
 Theophilus was appointed Namibia's deputy minister of Information, Communication, and Technology in March 2020, as part of the late Dr. Hage Geingob's second-term cabinet.
 In her role, she was tasked with assisting in leading public communication on preventative steps against Namibia's COVID-19 pandemic.
 At the time of cabinet appointment, Theophilus was 23 and one of Africa's youngest cabinet ministers.
 She is also a board member of the National Council of Higher Education.

-In her role, Theofelus planned to introduce YouTube monetization and digital payment solutions in the country, which include PayPal and Apple Pay, enabling Namibians to earn online income more specifically content creators across the country.